Heavy NP shift: Processing analyses of heavy NP shift

 The arrows indicate where the speaker commits to producing a VP with an NP and PP following.
 They also indicate where the listener is sure the VP will contain a NP and PP.

-After analyzing written and spoken corpus data it was found that heavy NP shift is more common with intransitive verbs.
+After analyzing written and spoken corpus data it was found that heavy NP shift is more common with in transitive verbs.
 This suggests using heavy NP shift word order with intransitive verbs allows the producer more time to decide whether they will include a direct object or not.
 This reduces the amount of planning needed and gives the speaker more time to articulate their thoughts.
 Having this extra time should in turn reduce the chance of the producer having to correct or abort an utterance.